Blendify/blender-manual/blender_docs/manual/render/opengl.rst

 Activating OpenGL render from the menu will render from the active camera.

-You can also render any view-port, from the header of the *3D View*, using the small button showing a *Camera*.
+You can also render any viewport, from the header of the *3D View*, using the small button showing a *Camera*.

 .. figure:: /images/render_opengl_view-port-render-buttons.png